Home > Facade > Fire Rating of Glass Façades A Review of Applicability & Codal recommendations

 Awareness About Fire Safety Norms And Standards

 New norms specified in the latest edition of NBC are a start and should be followed in all projects irrespective of commercial or residential.
-The provisions should find a mention in the Fire NOCs which are issued by local authorities.
+The provisions should find mentioned in the Fire NOCs which are issued by local authorities.
 At present, there is a lot of ambiguity concerning the provision of codes and requirements of local authorities, where certain clauses of the code are ignored.

 Different countries have different regulations and tests for façades and there are a large number of different tests used for verification and classification of façade systems, ranging from small-scale tests to full-scale tests and fire spread simulation using advanced models.

 The following aspects should be considered by consultants while designing the Façade and material selection for Fire safety.